Lifestyle and limited supply of houses will continue to drive price growth in Hobart

 The ability for more people to enjoy the lifestyle that the Apple Isle offers has led to a resurgence in the housing market.
 Prior to and during the peak of the COVID-19 price growth in Tasmania has decelerated.
 Affordability issues, with preferred alternatives in Melbourne, created a situation where the Apple Isle became less resilient and the property market experienced decelerated price growth despite low supply of dwellings.

-However, the prices of free-standing houses raise sharply again with 4.4 per cent capital growth in the past quarter.
-Units, however, delivered only modest growth of 1.2 per cent during that period.
+However, the prices of both free-standing houses and units have increased sharply again with an average 7 per cent capital growth in the past quarter.

 Lower median prices, the high rate of ownership for houses and solid equity (i.e., low effective LVR) for many investment properties that enjoyed strong capital growth in recent years, mean that further price increases are likely in the higher-demand areas in Hobart.